willemolding/CarteZcash/README.md

 We also need to run a fullnode process.
 The full node is required to cache blockchain state and serve data to wallets.

+#### Fullnode

+The fullnode is needed to serve the wallets.
+It connects to a cartesi machine running the cartezcash dApp and processes the transactions, and maintains a chain state the wallets can query.
+There can be any number of full nodes for a single CarteZcash dApp.

 In another shell start the fullnode with service with:

 ```shell